macker18/fridayLearnings/README.md

-# Mac Allen Test Repo
+# Mac Friday Learnings
-<strong>This is a test repository for learning and working through introductory git.</strong>
+<strong>This is a repo for holding the individual learning files presented on Fridays with
+Emergence Labs</strong>